ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 </figcaption>
 </figure>

-So the next design iteration of our board electronics added Arduino shield-style physical modularity to our system.
+So the next design iteration of our board electronics added the same kind of physical modularity to our system as is found in Arduino shields.
 As a proof-of-concept, I designed one board (which I call a "processing plane", because it does the computation and processing in the system) to break out an Arduino Due into a uniform set of stacking header connectors and expose some other pins through connectors (e.g. for a control panel or for prototyping with I2C and SPI components):

 <figure>